Exo-TiC/ExoTiC-ISM/paper/paper.md

 @gibson2014 and implemented by @wakeford2016.
 There are a number of Python solutions to create and fit transiting planet light curves, however ``ExoTiC-ISM`` is a lightcurve fitting tool that focuses particularly on the statistical method of marginalisation.
 It allows for a transparent method of data analysis of systematics impacting a measurement.
-While this can be acomplished using other methods such as Gaussian processes (GP), these can typically not easily determine which systematics are the most important, and which combination of systematics is specifically affecting your data set. ``ExoTiC-ISM`` allows you to evaluate a grid of instrument systematic models to obtain the needed information to design the next observation to be more efficient and precise.
+While other methods, such as Gaussian processes (GP), can account for the likelyhood of systematics impacting your measurement, these methods can typically not easily determine which systematics are the most important, and which combination of systematics is specifically affecting your data set. ``ExoTiC-ISM`` allows you to evaluate a grid of instrument systematic models to obtain the needed information on the dominant systematics enabling you to design the next observation to be more efficient and precise.

 The currently implemented instrument systematic grid is composed of a series of 49 polynomial functions that are specifically designed to account for systematics associated with the detectors on HST WFC3 [@wakeford2016],